vaab/tryton-documentation/developer_guide/getting_started.rst

 This file must be present at the root of your module's directory.
-It serves two main purposes: it transforms your directory into a Python visible package (according to Python general rules) ant it also registers in the *Pool*, the entity classes of the module.
+It serves two main purposes: it transforms your directory into a Python visible package (according to Python general rules) and it also registers in the *Pool* the entity classes of the module.

 For now, you can think of the *Pool* as a "in memory synchronized image" of